qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

    by pressing the :guilabel:`...` button at the right of the :guilabel:`Database` field and select an existing GeoPackage file or create a new one.
-QGIS will automatically add the right extension to the name you provide
+QGIS will automatically add the right extension to the name you provide.
 #.
 Then, give a name for the new layer to store
 #.
 Define the :guilabel:`Geometry type`.
 If not a geometryless layer, you
-   can add whether it should :guilabel:`Include Z dimension` and/or :guilabel:`Include M values`
+   can specify whether it should :guilabel:`Include Z dimension` and/or :guilabel:`Include M values`.
 #.
-Specify the coordinate reference system using the |setProjection| button.
+Specify the coordinate reference system using the |setProjection| button

 To add fields to the layer you are creating: